Asquith railway station

 Asquith railway station is a suburban railway station located on the Main North line, serving the Sydney suburb of Asquith.
-It is served by Sydney Trains T1 North Shore Line and some early morning and late night NSW TrainLink Central Coast & Newcastle Line services.
+It is served by Sydney Trains T1 North Shore Line and some early morning and late night Sydney Trains intercity Central Coast & Newcastle Line services.

 History

 Asquith station opened on 1 November 1915.
 South of the station lies Hornsby Maintenance Depot.